-A Residents Committee which reflects Durham and is diverse in race, gender, age, sexual orientation, language, geography, interests, and advocacy will meet monthly.
+A Residents Committee which reflects Durham and is diverse in race, gender, age, sexual orientation, language, geography, interests, and advocacy will meet regularly.
 Each member exhibited a commitment to, and connection with, their community through their ongoing work.
 They will provide input into the engagement approach, share the project within their network, provide input, review and comment on concept plans and studies, and attend events.
 Though these recreation projects are for the city-wide system, there is an emphasis on participation by residents of East Durham as the most impacted community.

 |March 10, 2022 (Kickoff)||Download Meeting Summary (PDF)